A Large Dimensional Analysis of Least Squares Support Vector Machines: Main results

 Theorem~\ref{thm:Gaussian Approximation} is our main practical result as it allows one to evaluate the large $n,p$ performance of LS-SVM for Gaussian data.
 While dwelling on the implications of Theorem~\ref{thm:Random Equivalent} and~\ref{thm:Gaussian Approximation}, several remarks and discussions are in order.

-\begin{remark}[Dominant Bias] From Theorem~\ref{thm:Random Equivalent}, under the key Assumption~\ref{as:Growth rate}, both the random ``noisy'' $\mathfrak{P}$ and the deterministic ``informative'' $\mathfrak{D}$ terms are of order $O(n^{-1})$, which means for the decision function $g(\bx)=c_2-c_1+O(n^{-1})$.
-This result somehow contradicts the classical decision criterion proposed in \citep{suykens1999least}, based on the sign of $g(\bx)$, i.e., $\bx$ is associated to class $\mathcal{C}_{1}$ if $g({\bx})<0$ and to class $\mathcal{C}_{2}$ otherwise.
+\begin{remark}[Dominant Bias] \normalfont From Theorem~\ref{thm:Random Equivalent}, under the key Assumption~\ref{as:Growth rate}, both the random noise $\mathfrak{P}$ and the deterministic ``informative'' term $\mathfrak{D}$ are of order $O(n^{-1})$, which means that the decision function $g(\bx)=c_2-c_1+O(n^{-1})$.
+This result somehow contradicts the classical decision criterion proposed in \cite{suykens1999least}, based on the sign of $g(\bx)$, i.e., $\bx$ is associated to class $\mathcal{C}_{1}$ if $g({\bx})<0$ and to class $\mathcal{C}_{2}$ otherwise.
 When $c_1\neq c_2$, this would lead to an asymptotic classification of all new data $\bx$'s in the same class as $n\to\infty$.
-Instead, a first result of Theorem~\ref{thm:Random Equivalent} is that the decision threshold $\xi$ should be taken as $\xi=\xi_n=c_2-c_1+O(n^{-1})$ when $c_1\neq c_2$. \end{remark}
+Practically speaking, this means for $n,p$ large that the decision function $g(\bx)$ of a new datum $\bx$ lies (sufficiently) away from $0$ ($0$ being the classically considered threshold), so that the sign of $g(\bx)$ is constantly positive (in the case of $\bar c_2 > \bar c_1$) or negative (in the case of $\bar c_2 < \bar c_1$).
+As such, all new data will be trivially classified into the same class.
+Instead, a first result of Theorem~\ref{thm:Random Equivalent} is that the decision threshold $\xi$ should be taken as $\xi=\xi_n=c_2-c_1+O(n^{-1})$ for imbalanced classification problem. \end{remark}

-This finding was mentioned by \citet{van2002bayesian} through a Bayesian inference analysis: the term $c_2-c_1$ appears in the ``bias term'' $b$ under the form of \textit{prior class probabilities} ${\rm P}(y=-1)$, ${\rm P}(y=1)$ and allows for adjusting classification problems with different prior class probabilities in the training and test sets.
-This idea of a (static) bias term correction has also been applied in \citep{evgeniou2000image} in order to improve the validation set performance.
-Here we confirm this finding by Figure~\ref{fig:Gaussian-approximation-Gauss} with $c_1=1/4$ and $c_2=3/4$, where the histograms of $g(\bx)$ for $\bx\in\mathcal{C}_1$ and $\mathcal{C}_2$ center somewhere close to $c_2-c_1=1/2$, thus resulting in a trivial classification if one takes $\xi=0$ because ${\rm P}(g(\bx)<\xi\mid\bx\in\mathcal{C}_1)\to0$ and ${\rm P}(g(\bx)>\xi\mid\bx\in\mathcal{C}_2)\to1$ as $n,p\to\infty$ (the convergence being in fact an equality for finite $n,p$ in this particular figure).
+The conclusion of Remark~\ref{rem:Dominant Bias} was in fact already known since the work of \cite{gestel2002bayesian} who reached the same conclusion through a Bayesian inference analysis, \emph{for all finite $n,p$}.
+From their Bayesian perspective, the term $c_2-c_1$ appears in the ``bias term'' $b$ under the form of prior class probabilities ${\rm P}(y=-1)$, ${\rm P}(y=1)$ and allows for adjusting classification problems with different prior class probabilities in the training and test sets.
+This idea of a (static) bias term correction has also been applied in \cite{evgeniou2000image} in order to improve the validation set performance.
+Here we confirm the problem of imbalanced datasets in Remark~\ref{rem:Dominant Bias} by Figure~\ref{fig:Gaussian-approximation-Gauss} with $c_1=1/4$ and $c_2=3/4$, where the histograms of $g(\bx)$ for $\bx\in\mathcal{C}_1$ and $\mathcal{C}_2$ center somewhere close to $c_2-c_1=0.5$, thus resulting in a trivial classification by assigning all new data to $\mathcal{C}_2$ if one takes $\xi=0$ because ${\rm P}(g(\bx)<\xi\mid\bx\in\mathcal{C}_1)\to0$ and ${\rm P}(g(\bx)>\xi\mid\bx\in\mathcal{C}_2)\to1$ as $n,p\to\infty$ (the convergence being in fact an equality for finite $n,p$ in this particular figure).